ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 #### Console Viewer

-A subcomponent of VeriStand RT Engine is the [Console Viewer](https://www.ni.com/documentation/en/veristand/latest/manual/viewing-console-output/).
+A subcomponent of VeriStand RT Engine is the **[Console Viewer](https://www.ni.com/documentation/en/veristand/latest/manual/viewing-console-output/)**.

 You can install it to the target using Measurement and Automation Explorer.
 When installed, the component runs a small UDP daemon allowing the operator to view the console from a utility called the Console Viewer.
 You can access the Console Viewer from the **VeriStand Editor » Tool Launcher » View Console**.